lucoel/MMM-HVV/README.md

-# MMM-HVV
+# MMM-HVV 🚇
 MagicMirror Module that displays departure information about public transportation in Hamburg, Germany.
+It uses [`v5.hvv.transport.rest`](https://v5.hvv.transport.rest/) (also see [hvv-rest](https://github.com/derhuerst/hvv-rest)).

 ## Installation
 Clone this module into your MagicMirror's `modules` directory and install dependencies: